-4.12 Long-term Management and Maintenance
+4.12 Management and Maintenance

-Implementation and Cleanup and Remediation projects shall summarize long-term management and maintenance planning for at least five years, or the life of the project, whichever is longer.
-If a detailed Long-Term Management Plan has not been prepared, one must be included as a deliverable.
+Cleanup and Remediation projects shall summarize management and maintenance planning for at least two years or the life of the project, whichever is longer.
+If a detailed Management Plan has not been prepared, one must be included as a deliverable.